-By the way, readers familiar with neoliberalism will notice that the economic agenda of the ECA was pretty much the same as that of the IMF (with its structural adjustment programs that have done so much to decimate the Third World since the 1970s): downsizing welfare states, undermining unions, privatizing public property, tightening credit, encouraging exports, etc. Coincidence?
-I think not.
+By the way, readers familiar with neoliberalism will notice that the economic agenda of the ECA was pretty much the same as that of the IMF in the last few decades (with its structural adjustment programs that have done so much to decimate the Third World): downsizing welfare states, undermining unions, privatizing public property, tightening credit, encouraging exports at the expense of production for domestic needs, etc.

 It’s worth noting, incidentally, that in a sense the Marshall Plan was just another example of the U.S. government subsidizing the exports of U.S. firms.
-Starting from after World War I, tens of billions of dollars had already, by the time of the Marshall Plan, been loaned and granted to Western Europe, nearly all of which had then returned to buy American goods.
+Starting from after World War I, tens of billions of dollars had already, by the time of the Marshall Plan, been loaned and granted to Western Europe, nearly all of which had been used to buy American goods.
 So it’s misleading to call these sorts of aid programs “generous.”
 They’re generous to American businesses, and they’re essential—and remain essential—to keeping the American economy humming.
 (So much for “free markets.”
-These are government subsidies.
-Capitalism crucially relies on absolutely massive government subsidies of a thousand different types.)
+These are, to repeat, government subsidies.
+Capitalism crucially relies on massive government subsidies of a hundred different types.)

 Summing up one aspect of their discussion, the authors write, “for the working class of Europe the ERP [European Recovery Program] experience of capitalist reconstruction was an unequivocal calamity.
 This class was required to increase its effort in the production process, to abstain from asserting demands, and to reap a falling standard of living and unemployment.
 An appreciation of this fact as a crucial dimension of the ERP is essential to understanding the real meaning of the Marshall Plan.”